 Do you want to get Bachata Lessons Toronto?
 Do you feel that you aren’t quite learning to have the style that you want?
 Well, at Access Ballroom Studio we create a program designed to fit into your schedule and personalize it towards the goal that you are trying to achieve.
-You will have a mix of group lessons, private lessons and practice parties.
+You will have a mix of group lessons, private lessons, and practice parties.
 This allows the teacher to give you fine details that will get you to the level you wish to be.
 Below we have a video example of one of our group classes.
-However should you want to see more you can always go to our YouTube Channel
+However, should you want to see more you can always go to our YouTube Channel

 Bachata Styles (that you learn in Bachata Lessons Toronto)

-Western “traditional” taught in Bachata Lessons Toronto
+Western “traditional” teaching in Bachata Lessons Toronto

 Another dance was developed shortly after the “traditional” and this dance was called Bachatango.
 It is also a fusion dance from the West with short sequences of “western traditional” basic steps and then added different Tango steps danced like tango.
 The “pop” count is used to add elaborated sensuality and varied Latin ballroom dance styles and also include the characteristic kicks from tango.
 The turns are like in the “western traditional” dance.

 A dance called modern or Moderna was developed probably from around 2005 on the “western traditional” (first western fusion dance) dance basic elements.
 The basics are the same as the “western traditional” dance, but with added dance elements and styling from Salsa, tango and Ballroom.
 In this dance, couples typically move their torsos more and greatly exaggerate the hip-hop (especially the women).
 The most direct fusion influence on the modern/Moderna dance comes from the adoption of salsa turn patterns; these, together with dips became the core of the dance.

 Bachata Sensual taught in Bachata Lessons Toronto